NBKRedSpy/QM-ChangeExploredColor/README.md

 # Configuration

-The configuration file is located at ```%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM-ChangeExploredColor\QM-ChangeExploredColor.json``` .
+The mod can be configured in the Mods menu at the main menu, or directly in the file located at ```%UserProfile%\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM-ChangeExploredColor\QM-ChangeExploredColor.json``` .
-The file will be created the first time the game is run.

 |Name|Default|Description|
 |--|--|--|